-Editor’s pick―Has working in your yard taken a toll on your skin?
-Try some of the Earth-friendly products from Burt’s Bees.
-Use them to hydrate, repair, and protect your skin.
-Look for them at your local drugstore, or visit www.burtsbees.com for a store locator.
+- Editor's Pick―Has yard work taken a toll on your skin?
+Try some of the Earth-friendly products from Burt’s Bees to hydrate, repair, and protect your skin.
+Look for them at a drugstore, or visit www.burtsbees.com for a store locator.

 - Prunning plants―Start by removing dead or diseased branches.
 Then cut off branches that cross or rub other branches or that grow toward the center of the plant.
 Don’t leave stubs.
 Remove the entire branch during this thinning process.
 Finally, cut back excessively long stems or branches to a point where you wish to induce branching.
 These principles can be applied to roses, crepe myrtles, and many deciduous fruit trees.
 Wait until late February to prune evergreen shrubs.

 - Flowers―Add color by planting 4-inch pots of pansies, petunias, snapdragons, dianthus, nemesias, diascias, and chrysocephalums in sunny garden spots or in containers.
 Plant and press firmly in place with your hands, and then water.
 Feed with a fertilizer such as Dynamite Select Annuals, Perennials & Vegetables 13-3-17.